You are viewing documentation for a previous version of this software.

 Create a new GraphQL query named LaunchDetails.graphql.

-As you did for $cursor, add a named id.
+As you did for $cursor, add a variable named id.
 Notice that this variable is a non-optional type this time.
 You won't be able to pass null like you can for $cursor.

 Because it's a details view, request the LARGE size for the missionPatch.
 Also request the rocket type and name: